mtgingrass/mtgingrass.github.io/about.md

 - 8 years in Supply Chain Management
 - 7 years as an Engineering Technician
 - **Dad**
-- I have an amazing 10 yer old son!
+- I have an amazing 10 year old son!

 ---

-### Kudos to me...
+### Kudos...
-#### Over the years I have collected some things people have said about me and my work.
-Check them out below.
+#### Some things people have said about me and my work.
+Check them out.

 > Mark you are awesome!!
 I was getting crushed trying to execute this from using my lectures and spent hours trying to do this before I came across your video...
 10 mins later I had it done thanks to your concise tutorial.
 Thank you so much !!﻿ <br><span class="attrib">- Adrian Jones in response to a C++ tutorial I created.
 [YouTube Channel](https://www.youtube.com/user/markgingrass)</span>